SeikaHirori/iExpense/README.md

     - [ ] 2.
 Modify the expense amounts in ContentView to contain some styling depending on their value – expenses under $10 should have one style, expenses under $100 another, and expenses over $100 a third style.
 What those styles are depend on you.
     - [x] 3.
 For a bigger challenge, try splitting the expenses list into two sections: one for personal expenses, and one for business expenses.
 This is tricky for a few reasons, not least because it means being careful about how items are deleted!
             - I think it works?
 Not sure how to properly test this.
+            - Currently lacking smooth way to hide sections if a type (e.g. personal) is not in the list.